The Hobgoblin didn’t scream. It only managed a wet, bubbling gurgle as Arkan twisted the rusted iron spearhead deeper into its throat.

 BEEP.
 BEEP.

 The cheap digital watch on his wrist vibrated.
 He had been inside for exactly forty-five minutes.
-The Gate’s mana signature was destabilizing.
-If he didn't leave now, the portal would snap shut, burying him in this subspace forever.
+The Gate’s mana signature was destabilizing, the cavern walls already groaning as the spatial laws began to collapse.
+If he didn't leave right now, the portal would snap shut, burying him in this subspace forever.

-Arkan grabbed his iron spear, ignored the burning ache in his shoulders, and sprinted toward the shimmering blue tear in the air.
+Arkan grabbed his iron spear, ignored the screaming ache in his muscles, and sprinted toward the shimmering blue tear in the air.

-He dove through the portal just as the cavern behind him began to collapse.
+He dove through the portal just as the cavern ceiling behind him began to cave in.

 FWUMP.

-Arkan hit the wet asphalt of a dark alleyway in the city.
-The cold rain of the real world washed over him.
+Arkan hit the wet asphalt of a dark city alleyway.
+The cold, biting rain of the real world washed over him.
 The blue Gate behind him shrank into a single point of light and vanished with a quiet pop.

-He leaned against a brick wall, gasping for air, sliding down until he hit the ground.
+He leaned back against the rough brick wall, gasping for air, sliding down until he hit the ground.
 He was alive.
 He had the core.

-As he reached into his pocket for his phone to call his buyer, his fingers brushed against thick, high-quality parchment.
-He pulled it out.
+As he reached into his pocket for his phone to call his black-market buyer, his fingers brushed against a thick, high-quality parchment.
+He slowly pulled it out.

 It was an envelope.
 Pristine, white, and sealed with a glittering gold crest of a sword and shield.
-It looked completely out of place in his dirty, blood-stained hands.
+It looked completely out of place in his filthy, blood-stained hands.

 Arkan stared at it.
 It was the letter that had arrived this morning.